 When deploying edge colocation, businesses can mitigate risks and reduce the likelihood of cyberattacks by moving applications closer to the edge.
 Locating at the edge also brings the benefits of decreased latency and reduced backhaul expenses by eliminating the need to move data across the country.

-Micro data centers contain everything businesses have come to expect from traditional data centers, including ¼ to full multi-racks and a highly scalable and repeatable design that allows customers to scale with velocity and consistency.
-Micro data centers come complete with computing, storage, networking, power, cooling and other infrastructure tailor-made for your business workload.
+Modular data centers contain everything businesses have come to expect from traditional data centers, including ¼ to full multi-racks and a highly scalable and repeatable design that allows customers to scale with velocity and consistency.
+Modular data centers come complete with computing, storage, networking, power, cooling and other infrastructure tailor-made for your business workload.

-It’s critical when keeping customers satisfied for micro data centers to ensure their connection availability and strategy meets the customers’ needs.
-This requires strategically located micro data centers in connection-dense locations near each city they provide IP connectivity choices for.
+It’s critical when keeping customers satisfied for modular data centers to ensure their connection availability and strategy meets the customers’ needs.
+This requires strategically located modular data centers in connection-dense locations near each city they provide IP connectivity choices for.
 It’s essential to have flexible choices, reliable connectivity, easy tethering to providers, access to cable providers, and options to keep traffic local for greater in-market performance.

-It’s also important that micro data centers are placed in the correct locations, near major fiber aggregation points.
+It’s also important that modular data centers are placed in the correct locations, near major fiber aggregation points.
 Businesses are able to plug into a facility and automatically connect with their customers.
-A micro data center typically takes care of relationships with land providers in order to procure the area for their centers, so your business doesn’t have to worry about it.
+A modular data center typically takes care of relationships with land providers in order to procure the area for their centers, so your business doesn’t have to worry about it.

 Out-of-band connectivity delivers multiple levels of redundancy, establishing a highly reliable path to provision.
 Businesses can test and manage systems to meet their individual needs and reduce frustration of complexity that multiplies when you scale.